Ubuntu 22.04.1 LTS

 Discover how with this quick tutorial.

-Many of the world's biggest PC manufacturers certify their laptops and desktops for Ubuntu, from ultra portable laptops to high end workstations.
-Ubuntu certified hardware has passed our extensive testing and review process, ensuring that Ubuntu runs well out of the box.
-In addition, our partners offer select devices preloaded with optimised Ubuntu images.
+Many of the world's biggest PC manufacturers certify their laptops and desktops for Ubuntu, from ultra-portable laptops to high-end workstations.
+Ubuntu certified hardware has passed our extensive testing and review process, ensuring that Ubuntu runs well out-of-the-box.
+Our partners also offer select devices preloaded with optimised Ubuntu images.

 Ubuntu VMs on Linux, Mac or Windows